santiagomonl/LabTurn-A-Lab-Equipment-Booking-System/README.md

    python app.py
    ```
 7. Finally, open the address shown in the terminal Ctrl+Click

-## If accessed online
-Assuming local functionality is used as a test to check the performance of the booking system we can continue to deploy the program online

-1. Download and install the Heroku CLI
-2. Login to Heroku
-3. Create the new app
-4. Set up the free online database (PostgreSQL) and provide a DATABASE_URL environment variable.
-5. Initialize the Database on Heroku
-6. Push Your Code to Heroku
-7. Deploy the app to Heroku
-8. Finally, check the app interface and functionality using the URL provided in Heruko

-Heroku will generate a URL that can be access on any computer and will allow remote access to book the lab equipment.

-This intuitive online interface does not need any installation or setting on your computer.
-Simply access the website and the interface will load in your browser for your to start booking your lab equipment.

 # Future Enhancements
 - Conflict Prevention: Automatically checks for overlapping bookings and notifies users of conflicts.